axai-mx/ansible-drupal-roles/README.md

 - Requires Ansible 1.6 or newer
 - Expects Ubuntu 14.04 or CentOS/RedHat 6.5 hosts
+- If using vagrant with ubuntu you need to `apt-get install nfs-kernel-server`

-These playbooks (found in samples_yml) deploy a simple all-in-one configuration of the popular Drupal software platform and CMS, frontend by the Nginx web server and the PHP-FPM process manager.
-To use copy and modify sample_yml/site.example.yml or sample_yml/site.big-example.yml to ./site.yml in the root directory.
+These playbooks (found in sample_yml) deploy a simple all-in-one configuration of the popular Drupal software platform and CMS, frontend by the Nginx web server and the PHP-FPM process manager.
+To use with vagrant:

+    cp sample_yml/site.example.yml site.yml
+    edit site.yml
+    vagrant up

 At this time the VM will come up with the IP of 192.192.0.8.
 Our road map will parameterize this and other values for greater flexibility.

-Then run the playbook, like this:
+The playbooks will configure MySQL, Drupal, Nginx, and PHP-FPM.
+When the run is complete, you can access server (http://192.192.0.8/) to begin the Drupal configuration.

+Then run the playbook with a remote server instead of a vagrant VM you need to create a `hosts` file and a `site.yml` file and then run the `ansible-playbook` command, like this:

     ansible-playbook -i hosts site.yml

-If you want to use vagrant you can try our sample Vagrantfile just by installing vagrant, **nfs-kernel-server** and running:

-    vagrant up

-The playbooks will configure MySQL, Drupal, Nginx, and PHP-FPM.
-When the run is complete, you can access server (http://localhost:8080 on vagrant) to begin the Drupal configuration.
+There are example hosts and site.yml files in the sample_yml folder.

 ## TODO